wapplegate/AccessTokenClient/README.md

 });
 ```

 The `IAccessTokenClient` interface has one method `RequestAccessToken`.
-This method will make a `client_credentials` OAuth request to the specified endpoint using the supplied client identifier, client secret, and scopes.
+This method will request an access token using the `client_credentials` grant from the specified endpoint using the supplied identifier, secret, and scopes.
 If the request is successful, a `TokenResponse` will be returned which contains the access token, token type, and expiration fields.